-Fatigue is a feeling or sensation of tiredness, weariness, exhaustion, weakness or low energy that occurs during or after routine activities.
-Fatigue can also be a feeling of inadequate energy to begin such activities.
-Fatigue is a symptom of a wide variety of mild to serious diseases, disorders and conditions including infection, inflammation, trauma, malignancy, chronic diseases, autoimmune diseases, and mental illnesses.
+A fatigue definition is a feeling or sensation of being tired, weary, exhausted, weak or low energy.
+It can occur during or after routine activities.
+Fatigue can also be a lack of energy to begin such activities.
+Unlike physical tiredness, a good night’s sleep often provides no relief from fatigue.
+Fatigue is a symptom of a wide variety of mild to serious diseases, disorders and conditions.
+Fatigue causes include infection, inflammation, insomnia, trauma, cancer, chronic diseases, autoimmune diseases, and mental health problems.

-Fatigue can occur in any age group or population, but it is particularly common in the elderly and in people with chronic diseases.
-Depending on the cause, the sensation of fatigue can last briefly and disappear quickly, such as after exertion or a single night of insomnia.
-Fatigue can also be chronic and ongoing over a longer period of time, such as with fatigue due to chronic fatigue syndrome, depression, or heart failure.
+Fatigue can occur in any age group or population.
+However, it is particularly common in the elderly and in people with chronic diseases.
+Depending on the cause, fatigue symptoms can be brief and disappear quickly, such as after exertion or a single night of insomnia.
+It can also be chronic and ongoing over a longer period of time, such as with chronic fatigue syndrome (CFS), depression, or heart failure.

 Fatigue can be a symptom of a serious or life-threatening condition.
-If you experience fatigue that is not alleviated with good sleep habits and adequate nutrition, seek prompt medical care and talk to your medical professional about your symptoms.
-If you, or someone you know, is experiencing fatigue with chest pain, difficulty breathing, dizziness, or a change in consciousness or alertness, seek immediate medical care (call 911).
+If you have fatigue that does not go away with good sleep habits and good nutrition, see your doctor promptly.
+If you, or someone you know, is having fatigue with chest pain, difficulty breathing, dizziness, or a change in consciousness or alertness, seek immediate medical care (call 911).

 What other symptoms might occur with fatigue?

 Fatigue may occur with other symptoms that vary depending on the underlying disease, disorder or condition.
-For example, fatigue caused by hypothyroidism may be associated with dry, brittle hair, hair loss, unusual weight gain, and possibly goiter (neck swelling due to enlargement of the thyroid gland).
-Fatigue associated with depression may occur with excessive crying, insomnia and apathy.
+For example, fatigue due to hypothyroidism may occur with dry or brittle hair, hair loss, unusual weight gain, and possibly goiter (neck swelling due to enlargement of the thyroid gland).
+Fatigue from depression may occur with excessive crying, sleep problems, and apathy.